Blog 5 Landlords 5 Finances 5 Ontario Rent Deposits: Know the Ontario Rental Deposit Laws

 Do I have to pay my last month’s rent deposit before signing a lease?

-Landlords in Ontario are legally allowed to request a last month’s rent deposit prior to or as part of your tenancy agreement.
+Landlords in Ontario are legally allowed to request a last month’s rent deposit before or as part of your tenancy agreement.
 However, as we’ve mentioned, this amount is only to be used for its specified purpose.
 If you pay for a rent deposit and later decide not to go forward with the lease agreement, that amount must be returned to you.

 How is the rent deposit refunded in Ontario?